88-degrees/Book-of-Changes/e8a782guan.md

 ###### p.
 100

-1.<a name="20.1"></a> The first SIX, divided, shows the looking of a lad; -- not blamable in men of inferior rank, but matter for regret in superior men.
+1.<a name="20.1"></a> The first `SIX`, divided, shows the looking of a lad; -- not blamable in men of inferior rank, but matter for regret in superior men.

 > **䷓** changing to [**䷩**](e79b8ayi.md)

 > Matching Line 1 in Adjacent Hexagram: [**䷒**](e4b8b4lin.md#19.1)

-2.<a name="20.2"></a> The second SIX, divided, shows one peeping out from a door.
+2.<a name="20.2"></a> The second `SIX`, divided, shows one peeping out from a door.
 It would be advantageous if it were (merely) the firm correctness of a female.

 > **䷓** changing to [**䷺**](e6b6a3huan.md)

 > Matching Line 2 in Adjacent Hexagram: [**䷒**](e4b8b4lin.md#19.2)

-3.<a name="20.3"></a> The third SIX, divided, shows one looking at (the course of) his own life, to advance or recede (accordingly).
+3.<a name="20.3"></a> The third `SIX`, divided, shows one looking at (the course of) his own life, to advance or recede (accordingly).

 > **䷓** changing to [**䷴**](e6b890jian.md)

 > Matching Line 3 in Adjacent Hexagram: [**䷒**](e4b8b4lin.md#19.3)

-4.<a name="20.4"></a> The fourth SIX, divided, shows one contemplating the glory of the kingdom.
+4.<a name="20.4"></a> The fourth `SIX`, divided, shows one contemplating the glory of the kingdom.
 It will be advantageous for him, being such as he is, (to seek) to be a guest of the king.

 > **䷓** changing to [**䷋**](e590a6pi.md)

 > Matching Line 4 in Adjacent Hexagram: [**䷒**](e4b8b4lin.md#19.4)

-5.<a name="20.5"></a> The fifth NINE, undivided, shows its subject contemplating his own life(-course).
+5.<a name="20.5"></a> The fifth `NINE`, undivided, shows its subject contemplating his own life(-course).
 A superior man, he will (thus) fall into no error.

 > **䷓** changing to [**䷖**](e589a5bo.md)

 > Matching Line 5 in Adjacent Hexagram: [**䷒**](e4b8b4lin.md#19.5)

-6.<a name="20.6"></a> The sixth NINE, undivided, shows its subject contemplating his character to see if it be indeed that of a superior man.
+6.<a name="20.6"></a> The sixth `NINE`, undivided, shows its subject contemplating his character to see if it be indeed that of a superior man.
 He will not fall into error.

 > **䷓** changing to [**䷇**](e6af94bi.md)